hlavacs/ViennaEntityComponentSystem/README.md

     VecsRegistry{}.erase(handle);
     VecsRegistry<VeEntityTypeNode>{}.erase(handle); //if handle of type VeEntityTypeNode

-When an entity is erased, for any component its *destructor* is called, if it has one and it is not trivially destructible.
-However, the space in the component table is *not* removed.
+When an entity is erased, for any of its components, the component *destructor* is called, if it has one and it is not trivially destructible.
+You can erase all entities by calling *clear()*:

+    VecsRegistry{}.clear(); //erase all entities in VECS
+    VecsRegistry<VeEntityTypeNode>{}.clear(); //erase all entities of type VeEntityTypeNode

+If an entity is erased, the space in the component table is *not* removed, just invalidated.
 Thus, erasing entities produces gaps in the data and iterating through all entities gets increasingly less efficient.
-In order to compress the component table, you have to

-* stop multithreaded access to VECS, and
+In order to compress the component table, you have to stop multithreaded access to VECS, and call either

+    VecsRegistry{}.compress(); //compress all tables
-* call *VecsRegistry::compress()* (all tables) or *VecsRegistry<E>::compress()* (only table for entity type *E*).
+    VecsRegistry<VeEntityTypeNode>{}.compress();  // compress only table for entity type VeEntityTypeNode

 This will remove any gap in the component table(s) to speed up iterating through the entities in VECS.
 In a game, this can be done typically once per game loop iteration.
 Compressing may reshuffle rows, and if the ordering of entities is important, you may want to go through the entities once more and make sure that the ordering is ensured.
 An example for this is a scene graph, where nodes in a scene can have siblings and children, thus spanning up a tree that is stored in a flat table.
 When calculating the world matrices of the nodes, it is important to compute in the order from the tree root down to the leaves.
 Thus, when looping through the node entities, parent nodes must occur before child nodes.
 You can compare the positions in the component table using the function *index()*, use either of these: